Skip to main content

 • Reopen selected

 Useful when you ship a fix that knocks out a cluster of related exceptions, or when you want to sweep stale issues before a release.
+Bulk assignment isn’t supported today — assign one issue at a time from the Assigned column or the detail sidebar.

 Assignments and comments